 The study defined sleep disruption as an “a mismatch between your intern body clock and the environment, caused by living on a shorter or longer day than 24 hours” and had the study subjects – all men – go to sleep every day four hours later than the previous day, to replicate jet lag.

 They were also only permitted to sleep for 5.6 hours in every 24-hour period.
 The men all ate normally during the study period of three weeks.

 The study found that younger men suffered a bigger fall in their level of P1NP, which is a bond formation marker founder in the blood than older men did during the study.
 Their bone ‘reabsorption’ marker, CTX, stayed the same, which indicated that old bone could break down without new bone being formed.

-“These data suggest that sleep disruption may be most detrimental to bone metabolism earlier in life when bone growth and accrual are crucial for long-term skeletal health,” Swanson said.
+“These data suggest that insomnia or sleep disruption may be most detrimental to bone metabolism earlier in life when bone growth and accrual are crucial for long-term skeletal health,” Swanson said.